wellrestedphp/wellrested/documentation/routes.md

 $route = new RegexRoute("~/cat/[0-9]+~", "CatHandler")
 ```

-This will match `/cat/102` or `/cat/999` or what have you.
-To make this more useful, we can add a capture group.
+This will match `/cat/102`, `/cat/999`, etc. To make this more useful, we can add a capture group.
 The captures are made available to the handler as the `$args` member, as with the URI template variables for the [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php)

 Note that the entire matched path will always be the `0` item, and captured groups will begin at `1`.